syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ### Changing Error Bar Type

-You can change the error bar rendering type using [`type`](../api/ejchart.html#members:series-errorBar-type) *(like fixedValue, percentage, standardDeviation, standardError and custom)* option of errorBar.
-To change the error bar line length you can use [`verticalErrorValue`](../api/ejchart.html#members:series-errorBar-verticalErrorValue) property.
+You can change the error bar rendering type using **Type** *(like FixedValue, Percentage, StandardDeviation, StandardError and Custom)* option of errorBar.
+To change the error bar line length you can use **VerticalErrorValue** property.

 {% highlight cshtml %}